Camp The Sault – Campgrounds of Sault Ste. Marie

 As an added bonus, Sherman Park has Nature trails for those that like an occasional hike.
 There are great photo ops along here so don’t forget cameras.
 These trails double as cross-country skiing in the winter.

-Rates for camping here are reasonable at $15 a night for residents, I said earlier this was popular with the local folks, one of the best endorsements for a place you can get, in my book. $20 a night for non-residents.
+Rates for camping here are reasonable with a discount for residents, I said earlier this was popular with the local folks, one of the best endorsements for a place you can get, in my book.
+There is a slightly higher fee for non-residents.

 Staying here it’s easy to forget you are within the city limits of Sault Ste.
 Marie, but Sherman Park is literally minutes from all of the great places to see in the Soo area.